-According to the Family Health Survey (NFHS-4) of 2015-16, the percent of children in the age group of 6-10 attending school in India is 95%, 11-14 it is 88% and drops to 63% from age 15-17.
+According to the Family Health Survey (NFHS-4) of 2015-16, the percent of children in the age group of 6-10 attending school in India is 95%, for age 11-14 it is 88% and drops to 63% from age 15-17.
 There is almost no difference in school attendance by males and females of age 6-14 but males are more likely to attend school at age 15-17.
 Urban-rural differentials in school attendance are minimal at age 6-10 but widen at older ages.

 The National Mid Day Meal (MDM) programme, implemented across all the government and government-aided schools in India aimed to provide nutritional Meal to each and every child (6-14 years) in schools.

 The Mid-day meal program is a scheme sponsored by the Central Government under the Ministry of Health and Family Welfare.
 It provides for the cost of food and transportation whereas the responsibility of the physical infrastructure lies with the State government.
 There are strict guidelines regarding the quantity of food per child in Primary (Class I-V) and upper primary (Class VI-VIII).
 As of 2017, about 100 million children were receiving the mid-day meal in 1.3 million schools.

 The Ministry of Health and Family Welfare under the National Rural Health Mission, has launched the Child Health Screening and Early Intervention Services Program.
 It is called the RBSK (Rashtriya Bal Swasthya Karyakaram).
 It aims at the 4Ds prevalent in children.
 They are the birth defects at birth, diseases in children, deficiency conditions and development delays including disabilities.
 It includes Immunization, micronutrient management (Vitamin A and Folic Acid) and deworming